giulianisanches/home-sweet-home/README.md

 This project consider that you did a minial debian installation.

-You should follow [this wiki page to configure sudo](https://wiki.debian.org/sudo/).
+If you set a password for root during the installation, you should follow [this wiki page to configure sudo](https://wiki.debian.org/sudo/).
 Don't forget to logout/login before procceed.

 Download the raw version of the `bootstrap.sh` file, give it execution permissions and run it.